haxiomic/dts2hx/README.md

 # FAQ

-- Should I publish generated types to haxelib
+- Should I publish generated types to haxelib?

     Ideally dts2hx replaces the need to install externs from haxelib, however if the generated externs are not perfect and require manual fixups you may want to publish a curated version to haxelib.
 Before you do that please consider open an issue here noting the fixup required instead – it would be better if dts2hx converted more modules correctly instead of polluting the haxelib namespace with js externs